-At Least 27 Dead After Shooting In Kabul; Taliban Denies Responsibility
+At Least 27 Dead After Shooting In Kabul; Taliban Deny Responsibility

 A spokesman for the Afghan Ministry of the Interior said the gunmen retreated to a nearby building, where they were killed during an hours-long standoff with security forces.

-It is unclear as yet if a larger group is responsible for the violence.
+It is unclear whether a larger group is responsible for the violence.

-The Taliban, which has launched a wave of attacks against Afghan forces across the country in recent days, denied any connection with the assault Friday.
+The Taliban, which have launched a wave of attacks against Afghan forces across the country in recent days, denied any connection with the assault Friday.
 Given the focus of the targeted ceremony — which marked 25 years since the death of Abdul Ali Mazari, a leader of the country's Shiite minority — suspicion has fallen on the Islamic State, the Sunni militant group that targeted a similar event last year.

 "This situation looks endless in our country," one of the people injured in the attack told local media.
 "There are political games, but only the poor people pay the price — how long will this continue?"